anurag5040/NotifyNow/README.md

 # Tech Stacks
 * Languages Used: Python

-* Tech Stack Used: BeautifulSoup, Twilio,Scrapy,Flask.
+* Tech Stack Used: BeautifulSoup,Scrapy,Twilio, Telegram API,Flask.

 # Presentation
   Here is the presentation of our project .